Rickmsd/namemaker/README.md

 * Exclude two-word names:  `validation_func = lambda name: ' ' not in name`

 ## Banning words
 You can ban certain words from appearing in your names.
 The namemaker module has a global set of banned words, which is empty by default.
 You can set the banned words or add words to the banned word set with the `set_banned_words` or `add_banned_words` functions.  `get_banned_words` lets you check your banned words.
-Banned words are not case sensitive, and `NameSet.make_name` will not return a name that contains a banned word.
+Banned words are not case sensitive, and `NameSet.make_name` will not return a name that contains a banned word anywhere within it.

 ## Reasons make_name might fail